nikwalton/CougsPlan/README.md

 After the dependencies are installed through ```pod install``` open the xcworkspace file in xcode.

 # Firebase
-The firebase server and database for this application will only be available until the end of May.
-After that, I will be disconnecting the two before making this repository public in my portfolio
+The firebase server and database for this application will only be available until the end of May at the latest, after that I will be deleting the firebase project and it will no longer function for new clones.
+However, it will likely work if you set up your own firebase project assuming you set it up to include everything I listed